uri-raviv-lab/pyceres/ceres/docs/source/nnls_modeling.rst

    Allow the indicated parameter to vary during optimization.

-.. function:: bool Problem::IsParameterBlockConstant(const double* values) const

-   Returns ``true`` if a parameter block is set constant, and false otherwise.
-A parameter block may be set constant in two ways: either by calling ``SetParameterBlockConstant`` or by associating a ``LocalParameterization`` with a zero dimensional tangent space with it.

 .. function:: void Problem::SetParameterization(double* values, LocalParameterization* local_parameterization)

    Set the local parameterization for one of the parameter blocks.
    The local_parameterization is owned by the Problem by default.
 It is acceptable to set the same parameterization for multiple parameters; the destructor is careful to delete local parameterizations only once.
-Calling `SetParameterization` with `nullptr` will clear any previously set parameterization.
+The local parameterization can only be set once per parameter, and cannot be changed once set.

-.. function:: LocalParameterization* Problem::GetParameterization(const double* values) const
+.. function:: LocalParameterization* Problem::GetParameterization(double* values) const

    Get the local parameterization object associated with this parameter block.
-If there is no parameterization object associated then `nullptr` is returned
+If there is no parameterization object associated then `NULL` is returned

 .. function:: void Problem::SetParameterLowerBound(double* values, int index, double lower_bound)

    Set the lower bound for the parameter at position `index` in the parameter block corresponding to `values`.
-By default the lower bound is ``-std::numeric_limits<double>::max()``, which is treated by the solver as the same as :math:`-\infty`.
+By default the lower bound is :math:`-\infty`.

 .. function:: void Problem::SetParameterUpperBound(double* values, int index, double upper_bound)

    Set the upper bound for the parameter at position `index` in the parameter block corresponding to `values`.
-By default the value is ``std::numeric_limits<double>::max()``, which is treated by the solver as the same as :math:`\infty`.
+By default the value is :math:`\infty`.

-.. function:: double Problem::GetParameterLowerBound(const double* values, int index)

-   Get the lower bound for the parameter with position `index`.
-If the parameter is not bounded by the user, then its lower bound is ``-std::numeric_limits<double>::max()``.

-.. function:: double Problem::GetParameterUpperBound(const double* values, int index)

-   Get the upper bound for the parameter with position `index`.
-If the parameter is not bounded by the user, then its upper bound is ``std::numeric_limits<double>::max()``.

 .. function:: int Problem::NumParameterBlocks() const